nicolasbauw/rs-tzparse/README.md

 This library's functions are used to retrieve time changes and date/time characteristics for a given TZ.
 Based on IANA database, system timezone files and [low-level parsing library](https://crates.io/crates/libtzfile).
-System TZfiles default location can be overriden with the TZFILES_DIR environment variable.

 There are two functions: